 Immunisation requirements for FTB Part A supplement

-Children need to be ‘fully immunised’, be on a recognised immunisation catch up schedule, or have an approved exemption to be eligible for the Family Tax Benefit Part A supplement for that period.
+Children need to be fully immunised, be on a recognised immunisation catch up schedule, or have an approved exemption to be eligible for the FTB Part A supplement for that period.

 Read more about immunising your children.

 Eligibility for Family Tax Benefit Part B

-Family Tax Benefit Part B gives extra help to single parents and families with one main income.
-An example of this may be where one parent stays at home to care for a child full-time or balances some paid work with caring for a child.
+Family Tax Benefit (FTB) Part B gives extra help to single parents and families with one main income.
+An example of this may be where one parent stays at home to care for a child full time or balances some paid work with caring for a child.
 This payment is income tested.

-You may be eligible for Family Tax Benefit Part B if you have care of a child for at least 35 per cent of the time who is:
+You may be eligible for FTB Part B if you have care for a child at least 35% of the time who is:

-- a dependent child under 16 years of age, or
+- a dependent child aged younger than 16 years, or

 - a dependent full time secondary student up until the end of the calendar year in which they turn 18

-The rate of Family Tax Benefit Part B is based on an income test.
+The rate of FTB Part B is based on an income test.
 You also need to meet residence requirements.

-You and your partner cannot receive Family Tax Benefit Part B during a Parental Leave Pay period, but it may be paid after the Paid Parental Leave period ends.
+You and your partner cannot receive FTB Part B during the Paid Parental Leave period, but it may be paid after the Paid Parental Leave period ends.